 Belfiglio's works are included in the permanent collections of six museums, including the Butler Institute of American Art, Itchiku Kubota Art Museum in Tokyo, Japan, the Canton Museum of Art, and the Massillon Museum.
-In addition, her works are in eighteen corporate, hospital, and university art collections, and numerous private collections, including that of singer Patti LaBelle.
+In addition, her works are in 25 corporate, hospital, library, school, and university art collections, and numerous private collections, including that of singer Patti LaBelle.
 Her painting, “Trumpeter of Justice,” was recently selected by the Stark County Courthouse Bicentennial Committee for inclusion in the permanent collection of the Stark County Courthouse.

 Belfiglio's work has also been prominently displayed in the Ohio Governor's Office for eleven years through a juried program sponsored by the Ohio Arts Council until the program was discontinued in 2019.
 In 2018, Belfiglio was a “Featured Spotlight Artist” at the Ohio Governor’s Residence.
 This show was also organized by the Ohio Arts Council, and the work was selected by Ohio First Lady, Karen Kasich, and her staff.

 Belfiglio's full CV, Review Articles, and Portfolio of Art and Community Art can be viewed on this website.
 Her works which are available for sale can be found here: (See PORTFOLIO and Shop)